 The community’s Marketing & Operations Director explained, “… a new fitness center was a necessity to attract the next generation of residents who have an increasing desire for access to wellness and fitness programs that promote healthy and active aging.”

 Success begets success.

 Vacancies caused by residents moving to different levels of care cost money, pure and simple.
 If a community can keep residents at their current level of care longer through improving their health, they will save money.
 A 2017 survey from the ICAA found a 2.7-year increase in length of stay for wellness participants in independent living communities when compared to residents who did not participate in wellness initiatives.

 In addition, communities that offer residents programs that enrich their quality of life often have a waiting list and can redirect resources to improve the community even more.

 “An active community attracts active members.
 Prospective residents and their families visit and see a place where they would want to live.
-Wellness programs and high quality fitness centers attract residents who are NOT yet high need.
+Wellness programs and high-quality fitness centers attract residents who are NOT yet in high need.
 People considering moving into a community are looking for fitness and life enrichment programs and activities.
 One survey showed that 44% of residents in a retirement community agreed that the wellness program was a primary reason for move-in.
 Success begets success as active residents lead to more active residents wanting to move in.
-A high-quality fitness program is in-and-of-itself a high value marketing program.” -Dr. Winningham
+A high-quality fitness program is in-and-of-itself a high value marketing program.”

 The Continuing Care Retirement Community model works best with healthy residents and not skilled nursing patients.
-Roger Landry, MD and the author of Live Long, Die Short, argues that our aging journey is mostly determined by your lifestyle.
+Roger Landry, MD and the author of Live Long, Die Short, argues that our aging journey is mostly determined by our lifestyle.
 He shows that what’s needed for successful aging is: